H.E. Yongdzin Lopön Tenzin Namdak Rinpoche is the most senior teacher of the Bön tradition and is considered the world’s foremost expert on Bön.

-From 1964 to 1967 Lopon Tenzin Namdak strived desperately to keep the Bonpo people and their culture alive in exile.
-In 1967, with financial assistance from the Catholic Relief Service, he bought a tract of land at Dolanji, near Solan in Himachal Pradesh, northwest India, and started a Tibetan settlement, school and monastery there.
+From 1964 to 1967 Lopön Tenzin Namdak worked desperately to keep the Bönpo people and their culture alive in exile.
+In 1967, with financial assistance from the Catholic Relief Service, he bought a tract of land at Dolanji, near Solan in Himachal Pradesh in northwest India, and founded a Tibetan settlement, school and monastery there.

 Following the 1963 death of Kundun Sherab Lodroe (the 32nd abbot of Menri), the abbot of Yungdrung Ling, H.H.
-Sherab Tenpai Gyaltsen, became temporary spiritual leader of the Bonpo community in exile.

-By the leadership of H.H.
-Sherab Tenpai Gyaltsen and the inspiration of Lopon Sangye Tenzin and many other lamas, Yongdzin Rinpoche took responsibility for locating a successor to the deceased abbot.
+Sherab Tenpai Gyaltsen, became the temporary spiritual leader of the Bönpo community in exile.
+With the leadership of H.H.
+Sherab Tenpai Gyaltsen and the inspiration of Lopön Sangye Tenzin and many other lamas, Yongdzin Rinpoche took the responsibility for locating a successor to the deceased abbot.

 In March 1968, Sangye Tenzin Jongdong (H.H.
-Lungtok Tenpai Nyima) was selected in the traditional way as Menri Trizin, throne holder of Menri Monastery; and thus became the spiritual leader of Bon.
+Lungtok Tenpai Nyima) was selected in the traditional Bön way as the 33nd Menri Trizin, throne holder of Menri Monastery; and thus became the spiritual leader of Bön.
 Together, Yongdzin Rinpoche and H.H.
-Menri Trizin worked to build the monastic community in Dolanji, which at the time was the only Bonpo monastery in India.
+Menri Trizin worked to build the monastic community in Dolanji, which at the time was the only Bön monastery in India.

-That year Yongdzin Rinpoche traveled to visit Tibet; and on his return via Kathmandu, Nepal, with his money and some loans he acquired a small piece of land where he would build the future monastery of Triten Norbutse.
+That year Yongdzin Rinpoche traveled to visit Tibet; and upon his return via Kathmandu, Nepal, with money and some loans, he acquired a small piece of land where he would build the future monastery of Triten Norbutse.
 The monastery was formally founded in 1987 on its site at the foot of Nagarjuna hill to the west of the famous hill of Swayambhu at the far end of the Kathmandu Valley.